Tuesday, December 31, 2024

 See more devotionals on the website "thewordfortodaywithray.com" or look for the daily devotional book “Equipped for Battle – From Generation to Generation”, the marriage book “So, You Want to Be Married”, “One Year in the Sermon on the Mount” and the new poetry book "Random Mushrooms Volumes I and II" and the new novel "Elizabeth County" in all major bookstore sites, http://www.amazon.com ; http://www.barnesandnobles.com ; download to e-books, and find it locally at www.mrzlc.com/bookstore.
 All references are from "Strongs Concordance".

-Next time David says, “I will set no wicked thing before my eyes”, so read ahead, and we shall join together then.
+Next time Solomon says, “he that keeps his mouth keeps his life”, so read ahead, and we shall join together then.

 Until tomorrow…there is more…